cyberark/conjur/README.md

    * find or create the token-signing key
    * start the web server

-   If you are going to be debugging Conjur using `pry.byebug`, you may choose to start the web server by calling `rails server -b 0.0.0.0 webrick` instead of `conjurctl server`.
+   You may choose to debug Conjur using `pry.byebug` or RubyMine IDE.
 This will allow you to work in the debugger without the server timing out.
+To do so, run the following command instead of `conjurctl server`:
+   - `pry.byebug`: `rails server -b 0.0.0.0 webrick`

-   If you are going to be debugging Conjur using RubyMine, start the web server by calling `rdebug-ide --port 1234 --dispatcher-port 26162 --host 0.0.0.0 -- bin/rails s -b 0.0.0.0 webrick`.
+   - RubyMine IDE: `rdebug-ide --port 1234 --dispatcher-port 26162 --host 0.0.0.0 -- bin/rails s -b 0.0.0.0 webrick`
-   Now you may debug the web server via RubyMine's Debugger.
+      - Now that the server is listening, debug the code via RubyMine's debugger.

-4. Cleanup
+5. Cleanup

     ```sh-session
     $ ./stop